solarch-dev/.github/profile/README.md

 <div align="center">
   <b>Ask your architecture anything</b><br/>
   Switch to Instruct mode and chat with your design.
-Every citation is a live chip that focuses the canvas.<br/><br/>
+Every citation is a live chip that focuses the canvas with a soft halo.<br/><br/>
   <img src="./assets/InstructQuestion.gif" width="80%" alt="Instruct mode" />
 </div>